ZupIT/beagle-docs/content/en/backend/get-started/using-beagle.md

 **This is a required configuration to use your BFF with front-end web.**
 {{% /alert %}}

-This process it is done according to your backend technology and, for that, we recommend you to check the tool's documentation you have chosen.
+This process is done according to your backend technology, you should check your tool's documentation.

-If you are using one of our starters, check out the following links with both framework's documentations about CORS:
+If you are using one of our starters, check out the following links with both framework's documentation about CORS:

 - [**Micronaut**](https://docs.micronaut.io/1.3.3/guide/index.html#cors)
 - [**Spring**](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html#mvc-cors)